-Scott is the Treasurer of Light After Loss.
-He obtained his Associates Degree in Police Science, which led to being the Director of Security for the Richard E Jacobs Group and Professional Security Consultants at Wausau Venter Mall and Belden Village Mall for 21 years.
-He currently works for Sleep Number where he’s been a Sleep Professional for the last 5 years.
+Scott is a General Board Member and Chair of the Building and Facilities Committee at Light After Loss.
+He obtained his Associates Degree in Police Science, which led to being the Director of Security for the Richard E. Jacobs Group and Professional Security Consultants at Wausau Venter Mall and Belden Village Mall for 21 years.
+He currently works part time as a Building Supervisor at The Paul & Carol David YMCA of Jackson Township.
 He is a single dad of 2 beautiful kids.